 Kourmoulis owned the two towers in Kouses, which were Venetian and very well fortified.
 The towers were equipped with battlements, warehouses and a basement with a hidden church, where they baptized their children, had their weddings, attended the Holy Communion, etc.

 In these towers, Michael Kourmoulis hosted the heroic Logios and planned the murder of the janissary Agriolidis.
-However, the mission resulted in the unjust loss of Logios.
+However, the mission resulted in the death of Logios.

 In these towers, Kourmoulis hosted the Turkish officials.
-Indeed, it is reported that when he hosted Sheriff Pasha, he saw him coming out of the church of Agia Pelagia (at the basement), along with other people.
-Then, Kourmoulis told Pasha that "It is necessary for the safety of our beloved Sultan, to watch the Greek even in their church”.
+Indeed, it is reported that when he hosted Sheriff Pasha, he saw him coming out of the church of Saint Pelagia, along with other people.
+Then, Kourmoulis told Pasha that "It is necessary for the safety of our beloved Sultan, to watch the Greeks even in their church”.

 Another time, Kourmoulis managed to have a powerful alibi, when he killed the Turkish official of Mesara Plain.
 He slept with his hosted officers of Pasha, who came spy him, at the roof of the tower.
 While they were sleeping, Kourmoulis along with his brother, woke up and ran to the village Alithini and killed the janissary Merametalis.
 Then, he returned to Kouses and laid on his bed, having a strong alibi.

-Today, the two towers Kourmoulis in Kouses survive in very good condition, along with the catacomb - church of Agia Pelagia.
+Today, the two towers Kourmoulis in Kouses survive in very good condition, along with the catacomb - church of Saint Pelagia.